 The commission proposes to amend the requirements in §115.126 to reflect Bexar County's transition from an attainment county to an ozone NAAQS nonattainment area.
 This would include removing Bexar County from the list of attainment counties subject to the requirements of the section and adding the Bexar County area to the list of nonattainment areas subject to the requirements of the section.
 Additionally, owners or operators of vapor control systems for affected sources located in the Bexar County area would be subject to the requirements in §115.126(1), including the existing requirements for continuous monitoring and recording under subparagraph (A) and the existing requirements for flares under subparagraph (B).
-Owners or operators of vapor control systems for affected sources located in the Bexar County area for affected sources located in the Bexar County area would be required to comply beginning January 1, 2025.
+Owners or operators of vapor control systems for affected sources located in the Bexar County like for affected sources located in the Bexar County area would be subjected to the subparagraph (B).